 The functional requirements are documented in the Functional Requirement Document (FRD) or the Functional Requirements Specifications (FRS) document.

 - Detailed functional requirements

 - Representation of functional requirements using Information Architecture

 The above differentiation can also be understood with the help of the following case, where we analyzed the requirements for our client, Shepherds List LLC.
 Here’s how we outlined the business and functional requirements for the web development project.

 “Build a responsive online classifieds listing website where users can search and browse classifieds by Churches, Categories, City and State and can also view and rate other user’s profiles, and post classifieds for free as well as Job classifieds.”

-- The system shall allow the user to post a classified by providing title, price, location, description, state/area, uploading a picture, and selecting a category.
+- The system shall allow the user to post a classified by providing the title, price, location, description, state/area, uploading a picture, and selecting a category.

 - The system shall allow the rating of users on a scale of 1-5.

-- The system shall allow the users to Search Classifieds by Keyword, Category, State, City and Church.
+- The system shall allow the users to Search Classifieds by Keyword, Category, State, City, and Church.

 From the above discussion, it is clear that both business and functional requirements form the foundation of effective business analysis.
 Business requirements explain the “why” and “what” of a project and the functional requirements explain the “How” of the project.